DESIDERATA FLEX PEN

 Purpose.
 I designed this pen to be a writing instrument:

-- Capable of giving outstanding flex performance
+Capable of giving outstanding flex performance

-- Adaptable to a wide range of writing styles.
+Adaptable to a wide range of writing styles.
 (This pen was designed to accommodate the majority of flex pen users, who do primarily writing (94%), not drawing (6%).
-Artists have used this pen to great success, but it required experimentation and practice to find the best combination of ink choice and drawing speed to suit their personal styles.)
+Artists have used this pen to great success, but it sometimes required experimentation and practice to find the best combination of ink choice and drawing speed to suit their personal styles.)

 Cheaper than vintage pens or other modern flex pen incarnations of comparable performance

 That works.
 Every time.

 What you can expect/Things you need to know

-- While this pen uses fountain pen ink only, and will theoretically accept any fountain pen ink, every fountain pen ink will not give identical performance.
+While this pen uses fountain pen ink only, and will theoretically accept any fountain pen ink, every fountain pen ink will not give identical performance.
 Assuming good pen hygiene, it is a fact that some inks will allow more flex without railroading than others.
-For a few notes on customer usage, please see the FAQ.
+For a few notes on customer usage, please see the FAQ #18.

-- An unclean nib, especially between the tines and on the underside is the number one cause of poor flow and railroading.
+An unclean nib, especially between the tines and on the underside is the number one cause of poor flow and railroading.
 A different ink and a clean nib go a long way.

 The internal parts of these pens are necessarily machined to very close tolerances.
 Be careful with your adjustments.
 1/32” matters.

 Tuning.
-This pen is not a typical, modern fountain pen.
+This is not a typical, modern fountain pen.
 It is a writing instrument capable of holding flexible, steel dip nibs as well as stainless, firm nibs.
 Again, ink choice matters.
 Having good paper matters.
 Think of this pen like a musical instrument–you have to work with the instrument for best results.
 Every piece of music won’t sound good on every piano with every pianist.

 Handling.
 Being a pen capable of flexing, and flexing easily, ink demands on the nib can be high, and to accommodate them, this pen was designed with a hand-cut feed capable of delivering enough ink to keep the pen from running dry or “railroading”.
 Thus, this is a “wet fountain pen”, as opposed to a dry one.
 Though all fountain pens are “controlled leaks”–utensils whereby capillary action draws ink from a reservoir to a writing substrate in a constant manner–some pens allow more ink to be drawn from the reservoir than others, and though not usually a problem, a wet pen is, de facto, more apt to leak ink than a dry one.
 This pen is not fragile, but it’s also not like a ballpoint pen that one can abuse with impunity.
 This pen needs a lot of ink, so if you shake or jostle it, ink may come out the nib's vent hole.
 When I carry one around with me I try to keep the nib (point) up, and I keep it capped.
 When it’s on my desk and being unused, I cap it so if it falls off, I won’t damage the nib or make a mess.

 Use good sense with a pen like this.
 I love a good flex pen, but when I’m working in my workshop, I don’t need flex.
 Board room?
-Yes.
+Sure.
 Busy restaurant kitchen?
 Probably not.
 Job interview?
 Maybe.
 Taking boring lecture notes?
 Probably.

 General Quick Start Guide